bgerp/ztm/README.md

 The application is provoking communication with specified server of bgERP.
-Server is responsible to give configuration and parameters to this app, immediately the application starts to control the choosen zones.
+Server is responsible to give configuration and parameters to this app, immediately the application starts to control the chosen zones.

 The main hardware controller behind this app is [UniPi Neuron M503](https://www.unipi.technology/unipi-neuron-m503-p104).

-Software that is runnig on the controller is [Evok](https://www.unipi.technology/products/evok-47)
+Software that is running on the controller is [Evok](https://www.unipi.technology/products/evok-47)

 ## Limitations